Senior Project FAQ

 What specifically is required?

-Students are expected to spend a minimum of 75 hours (for two units) working on the project for a passing grade in this course.
+Students are expected to spend a minimum of 90 hours (for two units) working on the project for a passing grade in this course.
 Acceptable uses of time are: preliminary/background research, planning, development, construction, implementation, programming, analysis, and report preparation.
 All students will give a presentation (nominally 20 minutes followed by a 5 minute Q/A period) of their work to the department near the end of the semester in which they complete their project.
 A final written report is due by the beginning of the 13th week at the same semester.
-Your grade is determined by a committee of your research advisor, the Senior Project Coordinator, and one more faculty member based on the work itself and the report.
-Prof. Shoemaker has put together a PDF presentation that contains more details.
+Your grade is determined by a committee of your research advisor, the Senior Project Coordinator (Prof. Buerki), and one more faculty member based on the work itself and the report.

 How do I go about deciding on a project?